nottestedonanimals/QuickRun/README.md

 Quick run is a mod for the PC version of Stardew Valley.
 It enables an on demand speed buff to the player's movement speed.

-Currently tested for (Windows):
+Currently tested for Windows.
-SMAPI == 4.0.4
-Stardew Valley == 1.6.0

 ## Requirements
-SMAPI
+- SMAPI == 4.0.4
+- Stardew Valley == 1.6.0

 ## Installation Instructions
-Download QuickRun 0.0.2.zip
+Download QuickRun 1.0.0.zip

 Extract it in your Mods folder found in Steam/steamapps/common/Stardew Valley/Mods

 ## Usage